fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.3 =

+* Feature: [Google Apps Script Web Apps](https://developers.google.com/apps-script/guides/web) integration.
+This feature lets you display the output of any public GAS Web App on your WordPress post or page the same way you display a spreadsheet.
+Instead of a table or chart, however, the output is defined by the Web App itself.
+This lets you display any arbitrary data you want in any way you want via [Google Apps Script](https://developers.google.com/apps-script/overview) (a kind of web service macro), without necessarily storing that data in a spreadsheet.
+    * To retrieve the output of the Web App, supply its public URL as the `key` of the shortcode, like `[gdoc key="https://script.google.com/macros/s/ABCDEFG/exec"]`
+    * The new `gdoc_webapp_html` filter lets you hook the HTTP response body of the Web App in the same fashion as you might filter `the_content` of a WordPress post.

 = Version 0.9.2 =